 - Contact buttons

 These fundamentals might sound like common sense.
-But a lot of marketers forget these basics when they’re caught up in the creative process of creating social media posts.
-So just in case, some quick pointers:
+But a lot of marketers forget these basics when they’re caught up in the process of creating social media posts.
+So just in case, here are some quick pointers:

 The internet is full of noise, and your audience can easily get distracted by it.
-It is important to hold the attention of your readers and guide them through the processes of signing up, shopping on your site, and choosing your product.
+It is important to hold their attention and guide them through the processes of signing up, shopping on your site, and choosing your product.

-Before thinking about your action triggers, you want to make sure you know exactly what you’re trying to get out of them.
-The most effective CTA’s guide your audience through the process of making a purchase.
+Before thinking about your triggers, zero down what action in specific you’re trying to get out of them.
+The most effective CTAs guide your audience through the process of making a purchase.

-Your marketing team, sales team, and social media management team will have to work together to define this process and set goals accordingly.
-And, then plan the social media posts and CTA’s to help you achieve these goals.
-For instance you might create posts to generate engagement, including:
+Your marketing team, sales team, and social media team will have to work together to define this process and set goals accordingly.
+And then plan social media posts and CTAs to help you achieve these goals.
+For instance, you might create posts to generate engagement, including: